huggingface/transformers/docs/source/model_summary.rst

 Autoregressive models are pretrained on the classic language modeling task: guess the next token having read all the previous ones.
-They correspond to the decoder of the original transformer model, and a mask is used on top of the full sentence so that the attention heads can only see what was before in the next, and not what’s after.
+They correspond to the decoder of the original transformer model, and a mask is used on top of the full sentence so that the attention heads can only see what was before in the text, and not what’s after.
 Although those models can be fine-tuned and achieve great results on many tasks, the most natural application is text generation.
 A typical example of such models is GPT.